|

 Branch, Hettie Wallace Fowler

-Photograph collection, 1900-1962
+Photograph Collection, 1900-1962

 4 copy prints

-This collection consists of photographs of Daniel Webster "80
+This collection consists of photographs of Daniel Webster "80 John" Wallace and

-Hettie Wallace Fowler Branch is a descendent of Daniel Webster "80 John"
+his descendants (1900-1962).
+Hettie Wallace Fowler Branch is a descendent of

-Wallace.
+80 John Wallace.

 Brazell, Alton

-Photograph collection, 1904, 1926
+Photograph Collection, 1904, 1926

 4 copy prints

-SWCPC 57 (K), E1
+SWCPC 57 (K) E1

-and a panoramic view of the city (1926).
+panoramic view of the city (1926).

-Born in Blum, Texas, Alton Brazell farmed in Lubbock County, Texas, for several years
+Born in Blum, Texas, Alton Brazell farmed in Lubbock County, Texas, for several

 Brazil Land, Cattle, and Packing Company (Sao Paulo, Brazil)

-Photograph collection, 1911-1917
+Photograph Collection, 1911-1917

 257 photos

-SWCPC 64 (H), E3
+SWCPC 64 (H) E3

-Consists of photographs of operations and daily work of the Brazil Land,
+Consists of photographs of operations and daily work of the Brazil Land, Cattle,

-Cattle, and Packing Company of Sao Paulo, Brazil (1911-1917).
+and Packing Company of Sao Paulo, Brazil (1911-1917).

-Murdo Mackenzie, from 1911 to 1917, served as manager of the Brazil Land, Cattle, and
+Murdo Mackenzie, from 1911 to 1917, served as manager of the Brazil Land,

-Packing Company out of Sao Paulo, Brazil.
-The company raised beef cattle in undeveloped
+Cattle, and Packing Company out of Sao Paulo, Brazil.
+The company raised beef

 Breckenridge, Texas

-Photograph collection, 1898-1925
+Photograph Collection, 1898-1925

 119 copy prints, 127 copy negatives

-SWCPC 13, E1-E4
+SWCPC 13 E1-E4

 Consists of photographs of Breckenridge, Texas (1898-1925), and includes

-photographs of oil derricks, a devastating petroleum fire (1920s), and a panoramic view of
+photographs of oil derricks, a devastating petroleum fire (1920s), and a

-the town (1925).
+panoramic view of the town (1925).

 Breckenridge, Texas, county seat of Stephens County, has a population of 7,000.

-Established in 1885, Breckenridge was the center for an oil boom from 1918 to 1921.
+Established in 1885, Breckenridge was the center for an oil boom from 1918 to

+1921.
 Presently, its industry centers around machine shops and cotton gins.

 Breedlove, William Clent